mathkimchi/singularity/DEVLOG.md

 Well, I am going to commit what I have.
 This is the first time I am running an app that holds another app.

+Now, I am going to give the holder two applets and switch between them.